Habitat clearance, disease, dog attacks, car hits, and climate change are threatening the survival of Australia’s most iconic animal.

 Climate change and disease

-Associate professor of veterinary pathology at the University of Sydney, Mark Krockenberger, says that scientists researching in Gunnedah have observed a link between the occurrence of disease and climatic events.
+Associate professor of veterinary pathology at the University of Sydney, Mark Krockenberger (pictured left), says that scientists researching in Gunnedah have observed a link between the occurrence of disease and climatic events.

 Populations had been increasing in the area, he says, but the heatwaves in 2008, 2009, and 2010 had an impact on the local koala population.